 In my less nerdy pursuits, I like baking things from time to time and checking out all the awesome restaurants and food fairs Seattle has to offer.
-I love walking as much as possible to get around, and I'll occasionally take long (3-15 mile), aimless walks in unfamiliar places just to discover new things and disconnect from technology.
+I prefer walking to get around, and I'll occasionally take long (3-15 mile), aimless walks in unfamiliar places just to discover new things and disconnect from technology.
 I pick up novels when I have some downtime; they're a good excuse to lay out in the sun or hang out in a coffee shop.
 I can always appreciate just having a quiet night in watching TV or doing absolutely nothing, too.

 Lately, I've been working on learning a second language, and I'm doing my best to stay motivated.
-I've also been biking a bit more often, and learning about photography and amateur radio.
+I've also been biking a bit more often, and learning about photography.

 I'll occasionally head out to bars with friends or coworkers to socialize, but I'm not typically the one to suggest it.
 Cafes and restaurants are more my style.

 messing with computers.